Jokerit: Logo and jerseys

 Jokerit originally had a logo designed by artist Jorma Hinkka, based on various joker cards.
 As compensation Hinkka received free tickets to Jokerit games but he never used them as he was not interested in ice hockey.

 A new logo with Canadian-style speed lines was introduced in 1983 but Jokerit later reverted to the original in 1988.
 Notably, Nike designed a logo that was in use from 1998 to 2000.
 In 1997, The Hockey News ranked Jokerit's logo as the world's best among team insignias.

 The logo of Jokerit in 1983–1988.

-The logo of Jokerit in 1998–2000.
+The "Nike" logo of Jokerit in 1998–2000.

 The logo of Jokerit in 2019–2022.

-The logo of Jokerit since 2022.